 - You may only change your distribution preferences ONCE.

 A withdrawal penalty, where applicable, may be charged in different ways.
-Those who cash out Certificates of Deposit, for example, should not expect the penalties to be the same for all financial investments.
+For example, those who cash out Certificates of Deposit should not expect the penalties to be the same for all financial investments.

 They vary depending on the type of investment, how early the withdrawal was (in some case), and may be charged in the form of paying a forfeit in terms of accrued interest or you may be required to pay a specific dollar amount.
 It is crucial to read ALL the fine print when agreeing to SEPP or any other early withdrawal.

 As mentioned above, SEPP can be divided into three different options:

 - Required Minimum Distribution

 Required Minimum Distribution involves using a calculation based on your age and the account balance at the end of the prior year.
 The math you do with this option requires you to recalculate the early withdrawal amount every year based on the new prior year-end balance and current age.
 Consumers who opt-in to this are basically making calculations based on the balance of the account versus life expectancy.

 The Amortization option for calculating the payment includes a life expectancy of the consumer calculation and an interest rate.
 The payout for each year is identical.

 Annuitization is similar, calculated based on the taxpayer’s age, an interest rate, and with information supplied by a mortality table created by the Internal Revenue Service.

 While you may use any qualified retirement account for SEPP withdrawals, you cannot use the current 401(k) you are paying into with your current employer.
 That is a very important detail to remember.
 SEPP can be set up via your lender, or a financial advisor.